FYI: Science Policy News

 Over 15,000 employees at science agencies left the federal workforce last year.
 Around 5,000 of those staff accepted offers from the deferred resignation program (DRP), in which the administration offered to continue paying full salaries to employees who resigned until Sept.
 30, or until Dec.
 31 if retirement-eligible.

 The DRP affected science agencies unevenly.
 At NASA, 63% of the agency’s total departures last year were through the program.
 For DOE, NSF, and USGS, the DRP also accounted for more than 50% of separations last year.
-In comparison, the federal workforce overall dropped 10% in 2025, about half of which was through the DRP.
+In comparison, about half of all federal workforce departures in 2025 came through the DRP.

 At NOAA, NIST, and NIH, the DRP accounted for less than 20% of separations last year.
 For instance, only about 80 of the more than 700 people who left NIST used the program.
 NOAA saw many non-DRP voluntary retirements, while many separations at NIH were due to non-DRP departures or reductions-in-force.